 Electronic/ automated Semi-automated, cuff Auto mated, cuff Cuffless technique, mobile app Pressure cuff, hand pump to inflate cuff, automated deflation and determination of BP Pressure cuff automatically inflates and deflates to determine one BP Pressure cuff automatically inflates and deflates to determine multiple BP after a predetermined period of rest and with a predetermined pause between repeated measurements.
-All measurements \pm an average of measurements is displayed.
-E.g. tonometry, pulse transit time, ultrasound or magnetic method, tissue characteristic methods, machine-learning methods, heart rate variation and heartrate power spectrum ratio, photoplethysmography heart rate and smartphone technology Most common: Detection of ar through the cuff are filtered, ar estimate systolic and diastolic l Least common: Detection of Ko transducer (auscultatory), whic nplified, processed and BP. protkoff sounds by the applied to an algorithm to device with a pressure Variable Portable Easy to use Has fewer observer errors Minimal observer bias or terminal digit preference Good for screening, home use Saves time for clinical resources Less expertise and training required when used in the absence of a healthcare provider Calibration not required Can measure during motion or continuously Easy measurement without discomfort
+All measurements ± an average of measurements is displayed.
+E.g. tonometry, pulse transit time, ultrasound or magnetic method, tissue characteristic methods, machine-learning methods, heart rate variation and heartrate power spectrum ratio, photoplethysmography, heart rate and smartphone technology Most common: Detection of arterial flow (oscillometry), in which pulses sensed Variable through the cuff are filtered, amplified, processed and applied to an algorithm to estimate systolic and diastolic BP.
+Least common: Detection of Korotkoff sounds by the device with a pressure transducer (auscultatory), which are then used to estimate BP Variable Portable Easy to use Has fewer observer errors Minimal observer bias or terminal digit preference Good for screening, home use Saves time for clinical resources Less expertise and training required when used in the absence of a healthcare provider Calibration not required Can measure during motion or continuously Easy measurement without discomfort